atroxaper/p6-LogP6/README.md

 # ROADMAP

-- Make IO::Handle for write log in databases;
 - Make IO::Handle rollover support - change log file after some period of time or after file size limit are reached;
-- Add Writer for asynchronous writing;
 - Add a `Cro::Transform` for using `LogP6` in `cro` applications.

 # AUTHOR